maggienegm/RelationalDBFCC/README.md

 # Relational Database Course Projects
 This repo houses all the projects part of the [Relational Database course](https://www.freecodecamp.org/learn/relational-database) on freeCodeCamp.
-All projects must pass defined user tests.
+All projects must pass defined user stories and tests.

 ## Project 1: Celestial Bodies Database
 This project required building a database of celestial bodies using PostgreSQL within a bash terminal of a virtual Linux machine.
 The Project1 folder includes the final database dump.